NITDgpOS/AirHockey/README.md

 ## GamePlay Help

+1. Click on player 1 or player 2 to enter name.

-1. Choose each player's paddle color at the title screen.
+2. Choose each player's paddle color at the title screen.

-1. To start playing, click on the difficulty level.
+3. To start playing, click on the difficulty level.

-2. Each game comprises of three rounds, and the player who wins two (or more) rounds is the winner.
+4. Each game comprises of three rounds, and the player who wins two (or more) rounds is the winner.

-3. During playtime, game can be paused anytime by pressing SpaceBar or clicking the pause icon on the screen.
+5. During playtime, game can be paused anytime by pressing SpaceBar or clicking the pause icon on the screen.

 ## Enjoy The Game